kevinwlu/iot/lesson4/myraspi/README.md

-# Drango REST Project "MyRasPi"
+# Drango REST Project "MyRasPi" on Raspberry Pi

 * This project requires a Raspberry Pi and system_info.py from Lesson 3